Your annual goals are already dead

 Calling it a ’12 week year’ is genuinely the smartest rebranding in productivity history.
 Nobody panics at ‘month four of twelve.’
 Everybody panics at ‘week nine of twelve.’
 Same math, completely different gut feeling.
 Whoever named this thing knew what they’re doing.

-The weekly scorecard is the difference between knowing you’re behind and feeling it in time to course-correct.
+The weekly scorecard is the difference between knowing you’re behind and feeling the shortfall in time to course-correct before your 12-week deadline.

 Conclusion